Q. Describe the most common types of jobs you do for your clients.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. I'm willing to share some basic maintenance tips that can keep you from coming back for small problems.
-I truly like helping people and look forward to the day when I can give my services for free.
+I truly like helping people.

 Q. What questions should a consumer ask to hire the right service professional?